webosose/website/content/en/docs/guides/setup/system-requirements.md

 webOS OSE can be built on the 64-bit version of Ubuntu Long Term Support (LTS) releases, including:

-* Ubuntu 18.04 LTS (Bionic Beaver) 64-bit (with GCC 9.4 or higher)
+- Ubuntu 18.04 LTS (Bionic Beaver) 64-bit (with GCC 9.4 or higher)
-* Ubuntu 20.04 LTS (Focal Fossa) 64-bit
+- Ubuntu 20.04 LTS (Focal Fossa) 64-bit
+- Ubuntu 22.04 LTS (Jammy Jellyfish) 64-bit

 {{< caution >}}
-We strongly advise you NOT to use a Linux virtual machine on Windows or macOS for building webOS OSE, as it may cause unexpected issues.
+We strongly advise you **NOT** to use a Linux virtual machine on Windows or macOS for building webOS OSE, as it might cause unexpected issues.
 {{< /caution >}}

 ### Hardware

-* CPU
+- CPU
-    * Minimum: Intel Core i5 dual-core with 4 threads
-    * Recommended: Intel Core i7 quad-core with 8 threads or higher
+    - Recommended: Intel Core i7 quad-core with 8 threads or higher
-* RAM
+- RAM
-    * Minimum: 8 GB
-    * Recommended: 16 GB or higher
+    - Recommended: 16 GB or higher
-* Storage
+- Storage
-    * Minimum: HDD with 100 GB of free disk space
+    - Minimum: HDD with 300 GB of free disk space
-    * Recommended: SSD with 100 GB of free disk space or more
+    - Recommended: SSD with 300 GB of free disk space or more

+{{< note >}}
+See also [our test results]({{< relref "building-webos-ose#test-results" >}}) for the actual time build webOS OSE.
+{{< /note >}}

 ### Git